Field Synthesis with Azimuthally-Varying, Cascaded, Cylindrical Metasurfaces using a Wave Matrix Approach: Conclusion

 \section{Conclusion}

 Field synthesis and transformation with cascaded cylindrical metasurfaces have been investigated in literature using idealized bianisotropic boundary conditions.
 However, physical realizations continue to be a challenge due to the requirements imposed by these idealized boundary conditions, such as extremely close metasurface separations as well as the need for perfect conducting baffles.
 These intricate and costly structures are needed to prevent higher order azimuthal mode coupling from propagating between metasurface layers.
 In this paper, these realization issues are resolved since the complicated wave propagation phenomena between metasurface layers can be accurately captured by the wave matrix approach.
 Generalizing our earlier theory that described only a single azimuthal order, the wave matrices, ABCD matrices, and $S$ matrices for cylindrical structures presented here account for multiple azimuthal orders, and are defined in a multimodal sense.
 Conversion formulas between different network parameters needed for analysis and synthesis convenience are also provided.
-Additionally, wave matrix expressions for the building blocks of the cascaded cylindrical metasurfaces are derived and discussed in detail.
+Additionally, multimodal wave matrix expressions for the building blocks of the cascaded cylindrical metasurfaces are derived and discussed in detail.
 The azimuthal variation of the cylindrical metasurfaces is accounted for by a Fourier series expansion.
-Using this comprehensive wave matrix theory, an optimization technique is utilized to synthesize specified field transformations.
-Finally, the design and full-wave simulation of three interesting and powerful devices (azimuthal mode converters, illusion devices, and multi-functional metasurfaces) are conducted to verify the synthesis method.
+Using this comprehensive multimodal wave matrix theory, an optimization technique is utilized to synthesize specified field transformations.
+In order to verify the synthesis method, the design and full-wave simulation of three interesting and powerful devices (azimuthal mode converters, illusion devices, and multi-functional metasurfaces) are conducted.
 These design examples demonstrate the ability to perform arbitrary field transformation using the proposed framework.
+Finally, several guidelines regarding practical realization are offered.
 Future work includes the integration of real-world feeding structures such as coaxial [\ref{Heebl_2016},\ref{Shen_1999}] or waveguide excitations, and the fabrication and measurement of prototypes.